 The advent of Portuguese in India

-There was a need for a sea route to India for trade as European countries growing rapidly and they need a market for supply and for spices.
-The Portuguese were first followed by the Dutch, English, Danes, and the French respectively to reach India.
+There was a need for a sea route to India for trade as European countries grew rapidly and they needed a market for supply and for spices.
+The Portuguese were first followed by the Dutch, English, Danes, and French respectively to reach India.

 - Pedro Alvarez Cabral arrived in September 1500, for the trade of spices, negotiated, and established a factory at Calicut.

 - Vasco da Gama came again to India in 1501 and set up a trading factory at Cannanore.
-Calicut, Cannanore, and Cochin became the important trade centres of the Portugues.
+Calicut, Cannanore, and Cochin became the important trade centers of the Portugues.

 - Almeida’s vision was to make the Portuguese the master of the Indian Ocean.
 His policy was known as the Blue Water Policy (cartaze system).